Followers

 Center Stage

-Another profile of a historical character in my fourth Yankee Doodle Spies novel, The North Spy, highlights a British officer who played a unique role in shaping the destiny of North America.
-Our character's political intrigue significantly contributes to the series of events that unfold in the action novel.
+Another profile of a historical character in my fourth Yankee Doodle Spies novel, The North Spy, features a British officer who played a unique role in shaping North America's destiny.
+Our character's political intrigue greatly influences the series of events that unfold in the action novel.

 Yankee Doodle Spies